phatak-dev/blog/_posts/2020-04-22-spark-3-datasource-v2-part-6.md

 ##MysqlWriter

-MysqlWriter is the one which actually writes the data to mysql using JDBC API.
+MysqlWriter is the one which actually writes the data to MySQL using JDBC API.

 {% highlight scala %}